Travel Insurance for Canada

 Skiing and snowboarding

-Canada is home to some of the best ski resorts, with the quality of alpine destinations like Whistler, Sunshine and Revelstoke an obvious destination for sun-baked Aussies.
-But before you hit the slopes, it might be wise to consider a Travel Insurance policy that specifically covers snow activities in case things go awry.
+Canada is home to some of the best ski resorts, like Whistler, Sunshine, and Revelstoke.
+This makes it an obvious destination for Aussies looking to experience some true snowy slopes.
+But before you hit the powder, make sure to check whether your travel insurance policy specifically covers snow activities in case things go awry.

 Getting up close with a polar bear

-Known as the world’s polar bear capital, the tiny town of Churchill, Manitoba sometimes features these animals ambling down the street.
-However, booking a guided tour is a much safer way to get up close.
-Just know that your Travel Insurance might not cover you if you behave recklessly, so keep your distance.
+The tiny town of Churchill in Manitoba is known as the world’s polar bear capital.
+Winter here can see these Arctic animals ambling along the ice to hunt ringed seals.
+But you won’t want to run into these bears alone, so booking a guided tour is a much safer way to get up close.
+Just know that your travel insurance might not cover you if you behave recklessly, so keep your distance.

 Summer mountain sports

-Canada is more than just a winter sports destination.
-When summer arrives, the countryside is perfect for hiking, biking and climbing.
-Travel Insurance usually covers a wide range of sports and activities, but make sure your policy includes the workout you have planned.
+Once the snow melts across parts of Canada, it becomes more than just a winter sports destination.
+When summer arrives, the countryside is perfect for hiking, biking, and climbing, with places like Jasper National Park and the Canadian Rockies popular picks.
+Travel insurance usually covers a wide range of sports and activities, but make sure your policy includes the workout you have planned.

 Feeling the power of Niagara Falls

 You’ve probably heard of Niagara Falls.
 Straddling the US–Canada border, it features three enormous cascades best viewed from the Canadian side.
-You might not have heard that the Niagara region of Ontario is also known for its ice wine.
-If you book a rental car, it’s the ideal opportunity to stop at a local vineyard to sample some.
-But it’s important to stay under the legal limit, as insurance likely won’t cover you if you have an accident after drinking.
+If you’re hiring a car, you could also explore the nearby Niagara region of Ontario, known for its ice wine (made from grapes picked in freezing temperatures).
+Just remember, during your sampling, to stay under the legal limit, as insurance likely won’t cover you if you have an accident after drinking.

 Laura Taunt